 Myth Busting: Stans are Unsafe

 Having a “Stan” in the name comes with a reputation that the country is unsafe.
-In 2019 Uzbekistan is conflict free and safe for travelers.
-The government is priortizing tourism and doing all they can to ensure it remains safe for travelers.
+In 2019 Uzbekistan is conflict-free and safe for travelers.
+The government is prioritizing tourism and doing all they can to ensure it remains safe for travelers.
 The last major conflict was in 2010 in the Fergana Valley.

 22. Emergency Contacts

 If you find yourself in an emergency while traveling in Uzbekistan you can use any of the following numbers to get help.

 Emergency service – 112

 Fire service – 101

 Important to Know: You should have your own health and travel insurance to cover any emergency costs.